"Like to say a huge thank you to everyone for all their hard work."

 More Info

-Mr Andrew Child MBE (Chair)
+Andrew Child MBE (Member)

-Mr Peter Leach
+Peter Leach

 Between 1976 and 1987 Peter was employed as a class teacher, and then Deputy Headteacher, in Northumberland and Sheffield schools for children who experience severe and complex learning difficulties.
 In 1987 he became the Headteacher at Hilltop School and continued to work there until he retired in 2010.
 During this period the school became established as a centre of excellence with an outstanding inspection record and membership of the Specialist Schools programme.